 AnnaMarie Fallon, Program Administrator

 AnnaMarie Fallon joined Leadership Hendricks County as Program Administrator in November of 2017.
 Before joining LHC, AnnaMarie was a part-time independent recruiter for the environmental industry while enjoying being a stay at home mom and full-time volunteer.
 After growing up in Crown Point, IN she earned a degree in Public Affairs with a concentration in Environmental Science from Indiana University Bloomington and went on to a career in the hazardous waste disposal industry.
-AnnaMarie and husband Matthew live in Danville and have five talented children: Fiona, an animation student at University of St. Francis in Fort Wayne, Liam a junior at Danville High School, Nina an 8th grader and Greta a 6th grader both at Danville Middle School, and Abram a 4th grader at South Elementary.
-AnnaMarie is the current President of the Danville Library Board of Trustees, Board member of Family Promise of Hendricks County, past President of Danville Tri Kappa, current President of Danville Band Parents and involved in girl scouts and boy scouts.
+AnnaMarie and husband Matthew live in Danville and have five talented children: Fiona, an animation student at University of St. Francis in Fort Wayne, Liam a senior at Danville High School, Nina an 9th grader and Greta a 7th grader both at Cardinal Ritter, and Abram a 5th grader at St. Michael St. Gabriel Archangels Elementary.
+AnnaMarie is the current President of the Danville Library Board of Trustees, Board member of Family Promise of Hendricks County, past President of Danville Tri Kappa, and involved in girl scouts and boy scouts.

 Emily Morris, Administrative Assistant

 Emily Morris joined Leadership Hendricks County in March 2016.
 Before joining LHC, Morris worked in retail management for Carson Pirie Scott, was a stay at home mom, and most recently was a substitute teacher for Mill Creek and Plainfield School Corporations.
 Morris graduated from Illinois State University majoring in Retail Management with a minor in Business Administration.
 Emily and her husband, Charlie, live in Coatesville.
 They are one child away from being empty nesters.
-Michele, 27, is celebrating one year of marriage; Jessica, 24, is completing her masters at Indiana State University in Occupational Therapy; Michael, 20, is a sophomore at Purdue studying Mechanical Engineering Technology, and Janelle, 17, is a Junior at Cascade High School and both Michael and Janelle are graduates of Youth Leadership Hendricks County.
+Michele, 28, is celebrating two years of marriage; Jessica, 25 completed her masters at Indiana State University in Occupational Therapy; Michael, 21, is a junior at Purdue studying Mechanical Engineering Technology, and Janelle, 18, is a senior at Cascade High School and both Michael and Janelle are graduates of Youth Leadership Hendricks County.
 Emily has been an active volunteer in Mill Creek Schools and the Mill Creek Optimist Club.
 In her spare time, she enjoys gardening, organizing pictures, and playing games.